 My contract was signed on a Sunday and I immediately opened classes.
 This was serendipitous because Sundays are the day that parents are able to sign up for new classes for the following week.
 I received my first booking that very day.

 Many teachers report going weeks and even months without classes.
 I am sure that this happens, but I can not speak to this.
-I made sure that my intro video was short, well-lit, and edited just enough to be interested without being distracting.
+My intro video was short, well-lit, and edited just enough to be interested without being distracting.
 I added as much information about my education and teacher experience as possible.
 I also think I just got lucky.

 Within about a month I had a full schedule.
 This means different things for different people.
 At the time I was only opening 16-20 classes per week.
 I toyed around with different teaching times and found that I prefer working mornings to evenings, even though that means I’m awake VERY early on the days that I teach.